Meet Our Team

 Originally from Nairobi, Kenya, Mureithi has been living in Minnesota since 2002.
 He has worked for more than 15 years in social services and education.
 He is accomplished in areas of research, program design and evaluation.
 Mureithi takes a person-centered approach- trying to understand clients within their family, community, and cultural contexts- with a particular interest on how intersectional identities influence a person’s self-identity.

 Mureithi has a Master’s degree in Community Psychology from Metropolitan State University, and an MA in Counseling Psychology from the University of Saint Thomas.
+He is licensed as a Marriage and Family Therapist in Minnesota.

 Betty Yang